 We need to draw a line in the sand and speak up against our broken energy system and put an end to energy injustice.
 We can push our politicians to invest in affordable clean energy and introduce policies that will strengthen energy sovereignty.
 Will you join our fight for climate justice and start advocating for solutions?

 We have the technology available to power our lives without killing our planet and harming our communities.
 Getting to 100% renewable energy electricity is 100% doable.
 We can have homegrown and locally-produced energy and stop being reliant on the fossil fuel industry.
 Renewable energy projects create more investment across the economy.
 More community-controlled renewable energy will give people greater access to and ownership over their local energy systems and strengthen community ties.

 I call for homegrown energy solutions to end the energy crisis and injustice in Aotearoa!

-Join our call on Hon Dr Megan Woods (Minister for Energy and Resources) and the Government to end our energy injustice and commit to community energy targets.
+Join our call on the incoming Energy Minister, Simeon Brown, to end our energy injustice and commit to community energy targets.

 Community energy is critical for a just and equitable transition to renewable electricity.
-This is why we are asking our Government to make a commitment and release a strategy before the general election in 2023 that will help Aotearoa achieve 750MW community energy generation and 400MW community storage by 2035.
+This is why we are asking our Government to make a commitment and release a strategy that will help Aotearoa achieve 750MW community energy generation and 400MW community storage by 2035.